AlexHenderson/readbrukermaldi/README.md

 If you need R or Python code to read the Bruker Flex format, I recommend you check out these resources.

+##Updates
+A more updated version of this code may be found at: [https://github.com/AlexHenderson/readbrukermaldi](https://github.com/AlexHenderson/readbrukermaldi "MATLAB FileExchange")

 ## Legal bit